aixplain/aiXplain/README.md

 An aiXplain pipeline is a directed graph (DAG) of AI functions built using aiXplain's designer UI.
 An AI function is a data processing step that relies on a machine learning model to execute.
 An example of an AI function is speech recognition or machine translation.
 Pipelines help you process your data by calling a series of functions as defined in the DAG, abstracting the orchestration, and providing a simple python function call.

 aiXplain has a collection of AI models for each AI function.
 You can explore the collection of our AI models by using the discover feature of our [platform's website](https://platform.aixplain.com/).
-Also, you can run a model using simple python code.
+You can run a model using simple python code as shown in [this example](https://github.com/aixplain/pipelines/tree/model_caller#model-snippet).

 ## aiXplain Pipeline Designer DAG